mamont77/easydrupal/modules/contrib/advupdate/README.md

 # Update Manager Advanced

-## INTRODUCTION

-Module modifies the Drupal "Available updates" email report to include the information normally shown at /admin/reports/updates/update, with links to the module updates and their release notes.
+Module modifies the Drupal "`Available updates`" email report to include the information normally shown at `/admin/reports/updates/update`, with links to the module updates and their release notes.

 The module very similar to